 Do I need battery storage?

-I live in an RV, camper, or motorhome: Yes!
+If you live in an RV, camper, or motorhome:

-We highly recommend battery storage in your RV.
-This way, your solar panels and batteries can take the place of a gas-powered generator.
+We highly recommend battery storage like a Renogy deep cycle battery in your RV.
+By adding solar storage to your RV solar set up, your solar panels, and batteries can take the place of a gas-powered generator.
 You’ll be able to keep things running even when your panels aren’t producing energy.

-Battery storage can be beneficial for homeowners, but it is not a requirement.
-If you’d like to go off-grid or be able to run your solar panels in the case of grid outages, battery storage is a great way to to ensure continued energy access.
+Home battery storage can be very beneficial for homeowners, but it is not a requirement.
+However, it’s increasingly popular to have a hybrid solar system that can access both the grid and solar battery storage.
+If you’d like to go off-grid or be able to run your solar panels in the case of grid outages, battery storage is a great way to ensure continued energy access.

 What are the different types of batteries?